bjonathan1/Algorithm/shortest_path/README.md

 > Algorithm that find the shortest path from 'every Node' to 'every other Node'.

 Unlike `Dijkstra Algorithm`, `Floyd-Warshall Algorithm` uses **2-Dimension Table** to save all shortest path of each Node to the other Nodes.
+Since it uses matrix to record the distance information, it uses `Adjacency Matrix`for its implementation.
 Furthermore, unlike `Dijkstra Algorithm` which follows the rule of `Greedy Algorithm`, `Floyd-Warshall Algorithm` follows the rule of `Dynamic Programming`.

 For example, if there are total of N Nodes, it iterates N times of renew its 2-dim array.